followmyutopia/devextreme-documentation/concepts/05 Widgets/TileView/00 Overview.md

 ---

-Note that all data source items in the code above follow the [Default Item Template](/api-reference/10%20UI%20Widgets/dxTileView/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxTileView/Default_Item_Template/') pattern.
+Note that field names in these data source items are [conventional](/api-reference/10%20UI%20Widgets/dxTileView/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxTileView/Configuration/items/').
 This provides a default tile appearance, which can be customized later.

 By default, the widget is oriented horizontally, but you can orient it vertically using the [direction](/api-reference/10%20UI%20Widgets/dxTileView/1%20Configuration/direction.md '/Documentation/ApiReference/UI_Widgets/dxTileView/Configuration/#direction') option.